natasha-patnaik-321/natasha-patnaik-321.github.io/_pages/featured.md

 ---
 layout: archive
-title: "Blog Posts"
+title: "Featured"
-permalink: /blog/
+permalink: /featured/
 author_profile: true
 ---

+{% comment %}
 <h2>The Design of Approximation Algorithms</h2>
 {% for post in site.posts %}
   {% if post.categories contains "The Design of Approximation Algorithms" %}